MHaringa/insurancerating/docs/articles/pricing-principles.md

 - stable over time
 - interpretable and explainable

-This vignette outlines the key concepts that underpin pricing workflows in `insurancerating`.
+This vignette outlines key concepts that are commonly used with the building blocks in `insurancerating`.

 ------------------------------------------------------------------------